Jingy2000/AITherapist/README.md

 ### Installation Notes:
 1. **MacOS Compatibility**:
-Users with MacOS devices Apple silicon should note that this application cannot utilize the mps backend for computation acceleration.
+Users using MacOS devices with Apple silicon should note that this application cannot utilize the mps backend for computation acceleration.
 This limitation is due to Docker operating as a virtual machine on MacOS, which does not support GPU-like hardware passthrough.
 2. **CUDA Device Support**:
 The application supports CUDA devices.
 For optimal performance, ensure that your device has at least 6GB of available memory.
 Note that memory usage might increase if extended conversations are processed.
 3. **Model Management**: